WHAT WE DO AT CARE UNITED RESEARCH

 Dr. Mittal is very interested in helping her patients find the best treatment.
 She is responsible for the mangement and integrity of the design, conduct, and reporting of the research projects.
 Dr. Mittal has particpated in 24 clinical research trials as the PI since opening CURe.

-Jennifer Jasso, MS, CCRC
+Jennifer Jasso-Burkemper, MS, CCRC

 Jennifer is responsible for maintaining a detailed knowledge of the study protocols in order to complete all the study activities accurately for sponsored trials that are currently in Phase II, III and IV.